lfe-cds/CDS-Registration/specifications/cdsc-wg1-02.md

   This array of values MUST be the same as `scopes_supported`.
 * `pushed_authorization_request_endpoint` - _URL_ - (REQUIRED) OAuth's [Pushed Authorization Requests](https://www.rfc-editor.org/rfc/rfc9126) functionality is required.

-In addition to the above additionally required set of OAuth [Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414#section-2) values, this specification clarifies use of the following OAuth sandard values:
+In addition to the above additionally required set of OAuth [Authorization Server Metadata](https://www.rfc-editor.org/rfc/rfc8414#section-2) values, this specification clarifies use of the following OAuth standard values:

 * `response_types_supported` - _Array[string]_ - (REQUIRED) The response types in this array MUST represent a union of all `response_types_supported` values contained in the `cds_scope_descriptions` object.
 * `grant_types_supported` - _Array[string]_ - (REQUIRED) The response types in this array MUST represent a union of all `grant_types_supported` values contained in the `cds_scope_descriptions` object.